Iran-Iraq quake is 2017's deadliest

 Many homes in the predominantly Kurdish mountainous area are made of mud bricks and are vulnerable in quakes as large as Sunday's.

 "We need shelter," a man in Sarpol-e Zahab told state TV.
+"Where is the aid?
+Where is the help?"

-One aid agency said 70,000 people needed shelter after the quake.
+One aid agency said 70,000 people needed shelter after the quake, and there were reports that thousands of people were facing a second night in the cold as dusk fell.

+The UN said it was "ready to assist if required" in a statement from a spokesman for the secretary-general.

-In Iraq, nine have died, a Red Crescent spokesman told the BBC.
-A UN office in Iraq said more than 500 people were injured there, and the earthquake was felt in Irbil, Sulaimaniya, Kirkuk and Basra as well as the capital, Baghdad.
+In Iraq nine people died, a Red Crescent spokesman told the BBC.
+A UN office in the country said more than 500 people were injured there, and the earthquake was felt in Irbil, Sulaimaniya, Kirkuk and Basra as well as the capital, Baghdad.

-Landslides have made it harder for rescuers to reach those affected in rural areas, and there are fears a dam in Iraq could burst after it was damaged by the earthquake.
+Landslides have made it harder for rescuers to reach those affected in rural areas, and there are fears a dam could burst after it was damaged by the earthquake.
 People living nearby have reportedly been asked to leave.

 The quake hit at 21:18 local time (18:18 GMT) about 30km (19 miles) south of Darbandikhan, near the north-eastern border with Iran, the US Geological Survey (USGS) said.